SQL Server Monitoring with SolarWinds SAM

 I need to monitor the SQL Server instances in my environment and our IT team has a need to monitor the health and availability of our overall environment.
-We need to understand the issues in the environment at a high level, prioritize our findings then drill into issues in order to correct them.
-Ideally we would like to have a single tool for the DBA, Development and Networking teams to use.
-If we can also provide an interface for our first line managers and higher level technical management that would be a plus.
+We need to understand the performance issues in the environment at a high level, prioritize our findings then drill into the root cause in order to correct the issues.
+Ideally, we would like to have a single monitoring tool for the DBA, Development and Networking teams to use.
+If we can also provide an interface for our first line managers and higher-level technical management that would be a plus.
 How can we tackle these needs?

 There are a number of different options available to address your monitoring needs.
-As a SQL Server DBA, we have tools like Profiler, Performance Monitor, Dynamic Management Objects, T-SQL, WMI, SNMP, JMX, VMware protocols, PowerShell scripts and API pollers, etc. that capture performance counters, SQL statements and wait stats.
-The same is true for Windows, Exchange, Dynamics, etc.; there are native tools that ship with the product that give you insight into the health and availability for your environment.
-Each of these tools can be configured separately to capture data, store the data and create reports manually, which can quickly become time consuming for servers on-premises and in the cloud.
+As a SQL Server DBA, we have tools like Extended Events, Query Store, Profiler, Performance Monitor, Dynamic Management Objects, T-SQL, WMI, SNMP, JMX, VMware protocols, PowerShell scripts and API pollers, etc. that capture performance counters, SQL statements and wait stats.
+The same is true for Microsoft Windows, Virtual Machines, Exchange, Dynamics, etc.; there are native tools that ship with the product that give you insight into the performance metrics from your infrastructure and applications.
+Each of these tools can be configured separately to capture data, store the historical data and create reports manually, which can quickly become time consuming for servers on-premises and in the cloud.
 This situation gets even more complex when each of these data sets are stored in different formats, in different locations and correlation becomes very problematic to associate the data.

-The business needs to be supported, so this data, monitoring and reporting is necessary for optimization of the entire environment.
+The business needs to be supported, so this performance monitoring data and reporting is necessary for optimization of the entire environment.
 As a technology professional we need to nimbly respond to unexpected issues impacting the business and be proactively alerted to prevent issues.
 Building a system to support these needs and more, is no small feat.
 This is where turning to a tool focused on monitoring, alerting and reporting could be your best answer.

 Let me introduce you to Server & Application Monitor (or SAM for short) from SolarWinds to see if they can help you solve your monitoring issues.
 They have been helping organizations around the globe monitor their environment at a broad level, so the entire organization will benefit from their monitoring solution, which is a portion of the Orion platform.

 - Overall status for the environment, servers and prioritize issues